OpsLevel/cli/README.md

 ### Enable shell autocompletion

 We have the ability to generate autocompletion scripts for the shell's `bash`, `zsh`, `fish` and `powershell`.
-To generate the completion script for MacOS zsh:
+To generate the completion script for macOS zsh:

 ```sh
 opslevel completion zsh > /usr/local/share/zsh/site-functions/_opslevel